nexiality/documentation/release/nexial-core-v4.3.changelog.md

 #### Fixes
 - fixed issue with selecting data variables from the same prefix while running macro
+- fixed runtime error when a condition within a flow control resolved to null

 #### Improvements
 - minor batch and shell script changes to support Java 17.